 Dynafit TLT7 Performance

-The Dynafit TLT 7 Performance wins our OutdoorGearLab Editors' Choice for best alpine touring boot because it combines nearly the best uphill performance with downhill performance that exceeds expectations.
-The TLT 7's 55 degrees of cuff touring mode range of motion, lowest weight in our test, and low friction flex helped make it one of our favorite touring boots.
+The Dynafit TLT 7 Performance wins our OutdoorGearLab Editors' Choice for best alpine touring boot.
+It combines nearly the best uphill performance with downhill performance that exceeds expectations.
+The TLT 7's 55 degrees of cuff touring mode range of motion, low weight, and low friction cuff articulation helped make it one of our favorite touring boots.
 Combine that with ski performance that will get most skiers through most terrain in most conditions, means it's worth everyone's consideration.
-Icing on the cake for the TLT 7 is the ease of transitions.
-In a rare move, we granted two Editors Choice awards.
+The TLT 7 excels at ease of transitions.
+One can switch from tour to ski mode in one move.
+In a rare move, we granted two Editors' Choice awards.
 As we compared boots and agonized over the scoring metrics, it became clear that two boots would share the highest scores, well ahead of the rest of the pack.
 Interestingly, these two boots are fairly different from one another.
-As you compare the TLT 7 to the Salomon Mtn Lab, consider your own apprehensions about your backcountry boot purchase.
-Are you concerned for the uphill performance, primarily?
+As you compare the TLT 7 to the Atomic Hawx Ultra XTD 120, consider your apprehensions about your backcountry boot purchase.
+Are you concerned about the uphill performance, primarily?
 If so, the TLT 7 is your call.
-The TLT 7 tours almost as well as a randonnee race boot and skis downhill as well as your average, "typical" AT ski boot.
+The TLT 7 tours almost as well as a Randonnée race boot and skis downhill as well as your average, "typical" AT ski boot.
 That is high praise and a testament to how far BC ski gear has come.